https://invisible-island.net/ncurses/man/

 provide a database useful with legacy applications, as well as

-providing data for applications which need more than the predefined
+providing data for applications that require more information about a

-capabilities.
-See user_caps(5) for an overview of the way ncurses uses
+for an overview of the way ncurses uses this extended information.

-Applications which manipulate terminal data can use the definitions
+Applications that manipulate terminal data can use the definitions

-described in term_variables(3x) which associate the long capability
+described in term_variables(3x) associating the long capability names

 Extended Number Format

-On occasion, 16-bit signed integers are not large enough.
-With ncurses
+On occasion, 16-bit signed integers are not large enough. ncurses 6.1

-6.1, a new format was introduced by making a few changes to the legacy
+introduced a new format by making a few changes to the legacy format:

 o a different magic number (octal 01036)